Sharing Your Story With Memory Boards

 -Lesson Plan

--Companion Video
+-Instructional Video

--Supplies to create memory boards - Guiding Question
+-Supplies to create memory boards- Guiding Question

 How can visual arts be used to share a story or personal memories?
 How was this done in West Africa by the Luba people?